sabra55/pokered-jp/INSTALL.md

 ### Build with a local rgbds version

 If you have different projects that require different versions of `rgbds`, it might not be convenient to install rgbds 0.6.1 globally.
-Instead, you can put its files in a directory within pokered, such as `pokered/rgbds-0.6.1/`.
+Instead, you can put its files in a directory within pokered-jp, such as `pokered-jp/rgbds-0.6.1/`.
 Then specify it when you run `make`:

 ```bash
 make RGBDS=rgbds-0.6.1/